ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 To open the VSI console on the first boot, complete the following steps:

-1. Go to the **IBM Power Virtual Server** instance in the {{site.data.keyword.powerSys_notm}} user interface and click your IBM i VM instance.
+1. Go to the **IBM Power Virtual Server** instance in the {{site.data.keyword.powerSys_notm}} user interface and select your IBM i-based VSI.
 The Virtual server instance details page is displayed.
-2. Click **VM actions** in the Virtual server details page and select **Open console** from the drop-down list.
+2. Click **VM actions** and select **Open console** from the drop-down list.
 The Console Setting dialog is displayed.
 3. Select **037 English** from the **Console language** drop-down list.
 4. Click **Open console**.
 The IBM i console opens in a new window.
 Ensure that your browser settings allow pop-up windows.